PierreExeter/docker_tutorial/README.md

 The host name is `mysql`.

+### Launch the application stack

-5. Run the app and connect it to the database.
+1. Run the app and connect it to the database

 ```
 docker run -dp 3000:3000 \